Force over Distance: Chapter 15

 “Not really, no.”

 Young stared at the pair of them.
 No one said anything.
-Finally, Young cleared his throat.
+He cleared his throat.
 “So, um, time loop?”

 Loop 6, 16 minutes:

 Young stood with his arms crossed, a few feet from Rush.
-Through their link, he could feel frustration and anxiety rolling off the other man.
-Rush leaned forward at an awkward angle, Greer had posted up behind him with a flashlight.
+His chief scientist leaned forward at an awkward angle, elbows deep in circuits.
+Greer crouched behind him with a flashlight.
+Frustration and anxiety roiled Rush’s mind.

-Absently, Young massaged his aching wrists, knowing that it wouldn't do anything for the pain.
+Young massaged his aching wrists, knowing it wouldn't do anything for the pain.

 This wasn't working.

 There was too much explaining, too much time wasted, and not enough time for Rush to work.
-This loop, the scientist had spent seven minutes with the device, which, when you were trying to repair a piece of Ancient technology you'd never seen before, wasn't much time.
+This loop, the scientist had spent seven minutes with the device, which wasn’t a wide window, considering he was repairing a piece of Ancient technology he’d never seen before.

 Young grimaced, shut his eyes, and took a breath.
-Then he walked forward, approaching their position.
-“Hey,” he said, as he dropped into a crouch.
+“Hey.”
+He dropped into a crouch next to Rush.
 “I know you're on the clock, but I have a suggestion for next time.”

-“I think the situation is grave enough that you two should consider playing to your strengths,” Young said, not without a little trepidation.
+“I think the situation is grave enough that you two should play to your strengths,” Young said.

 “Twenty seconds,” Greer said.

-Young pulled out his handgun and handed it to an astonished Rush.
+Young offered the weapon to his astonished chief scientist.
 “Don't make me sorry I suggested this.
 To either of you.”
 He gave them both a hard look.

 Loop 7, 0 minutes: